 Table of Contents

-3-Gallon Tank – A Minimum Consideration
+3-Gallon Betta Tank – A Minimum Consideration

 Keeping a betta in a 3-gallon tank is a popular topic regarding tank size among betta owners.
 If you explore the betta enthusiasts in different forums, communities, and other online sources, you will come up with two main types of betta owners.
 One type of person strongly advocates for larger tanks, shaming the others, while others stand up for smaller tank owners.